KNOWLEDGE CENTER & PUBLICATIONS

 Videoconferencing & Remote - Child Custody Evaluations

-Milfred D. Dale & Desiree Smith, Making the Case for Videoconferencing and Remote-Child Custody Evaluations: The Empirical, Ethical & Evidentiary Arguments for Accepting New Technology, Psychology, Public Policy and Law (2020, advance online version) (reviews the empirical, ethical and evidentiary arguments justifying conduct of remote CCEs during the pandemic and beyond).
+Milfred D. Dale & Desiree Smith, Making the Case for Videoconferencing and Remote-Child Custody Evaluations: The Empirical, Ethical & Evidentiary Arguments for Accepting New Technology, 27(1) Psychology, Public Policy and the Law 30 (2021) (reviews the empirical, ethical and evidentiary arguments justifying conduct of remote CCEs during the pandemic and beyond).

 Attachment & Parenting Plans